-Transfer Students (conferred in partnership with Culver-Stockton College and Quincy University)
+TRANSFER STUDENTS (conferred in partnership with Culver-Stockton College and Quincy University) An applicant with 12 or more college credit hours is considered a Transfer student.

-- An applicant with 12 or more college credit hours is considered a Transfer student. - Submit completed application through Culver-Stockton College (CSC) or Quincy University (QU) - Submit official high school and/or college transcripts to CSC or QU - Submit official ACT or SAT equivalent to CSC or QU
+- Submit completed application through Culver-Stockton College (CSC) or Quincy University (QU) - Submit official high school and/or college transcripts to CSC or QU

-Transfer students may be admitted into the following acceptance categories based on ACT/SAT scores, college GPA, and number of pre-requisites completed.
+Transfer students may be admitted into the following acceptance categories based on college GPA, and number of pre-requisites completed.